Two historic locations

 There is an amusing legend about this cellar.
 It is said that one of the owners of the property was captain who had the cellar built because he missed the sea so much.
 The floating cellar enabled him to feel the movement of the water and the noise of the sea whenever he was in the basement.

 The first and second floors served as storage for merchandise.
 During the restoration between 1893 – 1895, a house was created in the attic for the director of the then Stads Teekenschool [Technical drawing school], which was located near the Grote Kerk.
 The fixed display cabinets in the attic were made by W.O.J.
-Nieuwenkamp, an Edam-based artist and one of the founders of the museum.
+Nieuwenkamp, an Edam-based artist.

 Ontdek de collectie online